mrwatson-de/fmAutoMate/README.md

 (*) at least by me, and possibly even somebody else ;-]

+P.P.S.
+Version 0.13 of fmAutoMate now uses MBS Plugin version 11.2.0.07 to improve the search function to find the correct line - even when the script has multi-line comments - so make sure you are up to date!

 ## Quickstart

 1. First up, get yourself the latest [MBS-Plugin][MBS-Plugin]